Mayorb909/SOC-Automation/README.md

 * I master how to deploy and configure Wazuh-Manager for various security alerts of my interest(depending on the organization's needs)
 * I have mastered how to configure the Ossec-agent file for various security event monitoring.
 * I mastered how to configure the firewall for traffic on any port
-* I master how to read the event log on wazuh and find out IOC(INDICATOR OF COOPROMISE)
+* I master how to read the event log on Wazuh and find out IOC(INDICATOR OF COOPROMISE)
 * I have mastered how to configure the index rule for events of interest.